DeltaWasHere/api/README.md

 `
 Some routes take a url parameter that then os being passed to a swtich, this should be decoupled into different routes using their corresponding methods.

-### The code is not decoupled in their respective files entirely: by this I mean that there are files that contain methods that shouln'd be there and be separated into their own module/file, with this we respect the solid principle o depdenency and give them a hierarchical structure
+### The code is not decoupled in their respective files entirely:
+By this I mean that there are files that contain methods that shouln'd be there and be separated into their own module/file, with this we respect the solid principle o depdenency and give them a hierarchical structure

 ## Scalability and technical:
 ### Typescript should be the way: